shuiyao/specexbin-phew/README.md

   - SHORTSPEC: Turn on to enable shortLoS, otherwise generate random LoS

 _./specexbindefs.h_:
-  - FOLDER_IONS: The folder that contains data tables that are necessary
+  - FOLDER_IONS: The folder that contains data tables that are necessary.
+Make sure these files are already on the computer.
   - FOLDER_OUTPUT: The default output folder.
 Since thousands of files will be dumped into this folder.
 We better choose a "dump site" that is exclusively used for temporarily storing the data.

 _./contspecexbin.c_: